Review Notes for the Deep Learning Course

 • Two value functions: state value function, state-action value function

-• Master the policy iteration algorithm, value iteration algorithm, SARSA algorithm, and Q-Learning algorithm
+• Master policy iteration algorithm, value iteration algorithm, SARSA algorithm, and Q-Learning algorithm

 Monte Carlo sampling